patman023/nysthimanual/pages/squonk/squonk.md

 The rep (repeat) knob is active only when Squonk is receiving an external clock signal.
 The knob can be set to values from 1 to 8.
 This setting subdivides the trigger being sent to the corresponding output jack.
 If Squonk is being clocked in quarter-notes, for instance, the mode lamp is yellow, and the knob is set to 4, when that step is reached the trigger output will send four pulses at a sixteenth-note rate instead of a single pulse.

+---

 ## The Lower Area

 At the lower left are the inputs and controls for automating which step will be active.
 The clock (CLK) input does what you would expect: Each time a clock signal is received, Squonk will advance to the next step. the output jack immediately to the right of the clock input sends the clock signal on; this is useful when two or more Squonks are being chained.
 The UP jack and button switch Squonk from stepping downward to stepping upward in response to the clock signal.
 The RND (random) button, when active, causes Squonk to choose a next step at random.

 The SEL (select) knob can be used instead of a clock signal in order to manually select the active step.
 The CV input below the select knob automates this process.
-Sweeping the select CV input from an LFO is one possibility.
-If you're feeling perverse, you could use an input from a second step sequencer here.
-The input is unattenuated, and values from 0 to 1 volt are probably the most useful.
+This input is quantized to accept a V/Oct signal, and was originally conceived as a way of programming an odd scale to be played by a MIDI controller.

 The ROT (rotate) knob can be set to values from -3 to +3; the center value is 0.
 When the rotate value is non-zero, each time Squonk receives a clock signal it will rotate the mode settings (in the column above the knob) up or down.
 This is useful, obviously, only when the mode settings of the 12 steps are not all identical.
 If the rotate value is 1 (or if it's -1 and the UP button is active), the mode column will move at the same rate and in the same direction as the active step.
 As a result, there will never be a mode change for the active step.
 More complex patterns can be achieved with other settings.